Online services available for NZOSS members, organisations, and individuals

 Acknowledgements

-We can bring these services to you thanks to generous sponsored hosting services provided by Catalyst Cloud and Rimu Hosting, and thanks to NZOSS volunteer system administrators and dev-ops people.
+We can bring these services to you thanks to generous sponsored Aotearoa-based hosting services provided by Prodigi (in the past we had sponsorship from Catalyst Cloud and Rimu Hosting), and thanks to NZOSS volunteer system administrators and dev-ops people.

 We have other tools waiting in the wings, and will add them to the list when they're up and running.